 There are three core investment items associated with online marketing:

-You must also build an online marketing infrastructure so that strategies and tactics can be effectively executed.
-I tell business owners, you can’t behave like a marketer if you can’t execute.
+You must build an online marketing infrastructure so that strategies and tactics can be effectively executed.
+I often tell business owners that you can’t behave like a marketer if you can’t execute.
 So, before you begin spending money on online tactics, make sure you have an infrastructure that allows you to execute consistently, make adjustments as you go, and exploit new opportunities.

-Some of the elements of an online infrastructure are a well-structured website, analytics tools, social marketing platforms, database/email marketing technology, a communications plan, tools that schedule online activities, etc.
+Some of the elements of an online infrastructure are a well-structured website optimized for search and conversion, analytics tools, social marketing platforms, database/email marketing technology, tools to schedule online activities, etc.

-Most of the costs associated with investments in an online infrastructure are incurred in the first year.
+Most of the investments in an online infrastructure are incurred in the first year.

 Core Online Marketing is an outsourced online marketing agency for small and mid-sized businesses.
 Contact us to accelerate your online marketing activities!